PrateekRajput12/DevTinder/Readme.md

 -create /signup API to add data to Database
 -Push Some documents using API calls from postman -Error handling using try catch block

+-JS object vs JSON (difference)
+-Add the express.json middleware to your app
+-Make your signup API Dynamic to recieve data from the end user